ellaFosterMolina/regress3d/README.md

   each county used to generate the regression surface;
 - `plotly::layout()`: a plotly function to adjust the graphic’s labels.

-However, the landing page for a package does not support interactive html figures.
+The landing page for a package does not support interactive html figures.
 A gif of the interactive html figure is displayed below to demonstrate some of the functionality of the interactive html image.
 See
 <https://ellafostermolina.github.io/regress3d/articles/linear_models_3d.html#improvements-with-plotly>
 for an interactive version of this image.

 <img src="man/figures/regression-rotating.gif" width="70%" />

-This graphic corresponds to the following results.
+This graphic corresponds to the following numerical regression results.

 <table style="text-align:center">